 In such cases, the eyelashes often fall out.
 Furthermore, corneal damage is likely if left untreated.
 Blepharitis is treated with the calcineurin inhibitors tacrolimus or pimecrolimus until it resolves completely.
 Corticosteroids and, in some cases, cyclosporine A, is required to treat the conjunctivitis.

 Contact allergic hypersensitivity

+Contact allergic hypersensitivity is often not considered to be a real allergy per se, but is caused by repeated micro-traumas of the cornea.
 Contact lenses may induce allergy by themselves or because of antigenic tear protein-lens combinations.
 Symptoms include redness, itching and mucus production, with significant discomfort on wearing the lens.

 Giant papillary conjunctivitis

 Contact blepharoconjuctivitis is caused by immune and toxic damage to the surface of the eyes, due to contact with various substances.
 This condition is a T-cell mediated hypersensitivity reaction, which is caused by the binding of haptens (i.e. small molecules that can elicit antibody production) to tissue proteins.
 The haptens may be natural substances, such as natural resin in cosmetics, or nickel and cobalt in mascara, and components of eye medications.